wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_listunspent.md

 ---
-title: bch:listunspent \[POST\] {disallowed}
+title: bch:listunspent  {disallowed} - Bitcoin Cash
-description: Returns array of unspent transaction outputs with between minconf andmaxconf (inclusive) confirmations.Optionally filter to only include txouts paid to specified addresses.
+description: Example code for the bch:listunspent  {disallowed} json-rpc method. Сomplete guide on how to use bch:listunspent  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters